Scotia Group hikes dividend

 Top 5 JSE dividend paying stocks now

 Companies with earnings that are consistently growing are usually the best dividend paying stocks to invest in if income is a prime objective.
-They will have more room to make increased dividends payments in the future.
+They will have more room to make increased dividend payments in the future.

 Investors looking for the best dividend paying stocks on the Jamaica Stock Exchange should take the above factors into consideration.
 It is also a good factor to consider when buying stocks that are likely to increase in value over time.